IUT and the EU

 - rules that ensure everyone’s right to settle down within the EU

 - legal provisions for banks and mortgage institutes – to assure equal conditions

 - research and scientific programmes on sustainable urban planning

 Regional Policy is the EU’s main investment policy

-Together with the European Social Fund (ESF), the European Agricultural Fund for Rural Development (EAFRD) and the European Maritime and Fisheries Fund (EMFF), they make up the European Structural and Investment (ESI) Funds.
+Regional Policy is delivered through two main funds: the European Regional Development Fund (ERDF), the Cohesion Fund (CF) and the European Social Fund (ESF).
+Together, the European Social Fund (ESF), the European Agricultural Fund for Rural Development (EAFRD), and the European Maritime and Fisheries Fund (EMFF) make up the European Structural and Investment (ESI) Funds.

 IUTs’ definition of Social Housing